 Today you will have a 05–hour scenic drive to Pokhara, a very famous and standing amid nature tourist destination in Nepal.
 As soon as you reach Pokhara, the atmosphere starts telling us about the beauty of the place.
 One of the most beautiful lake cities in the world, Pokhara, is also the city for the adventure sports in Nepal.
 It is also a famous sightseeing place with beautiful lakes and a view of the Himalayan range.
 The close–up view of the Annapurna range and Mt.
 Fishtail from here is more than fascinating.
 In the afternoon, you will explore the beauty of Pokhara by boating on Lake Fewa, visiting the temple on a small island.

 Overnight in Pokhara

 Pokhara – Drive to SarangkotDay 6

 In the early morning, you will drive to Sarangkot for sunrise and close–up view of Annapurna & Fishtail Mountain ranges.
-After breakfast, you will drive back to Kathmandu (or have option to fly with extra cost).
-Let’s enjoy a half–day shopping and later in the evening, you will go for a farewell Nepali dinner with cultural show in Kathmandu and can have discussion about the trip experience.
+After breakfast, you will drive back to Kathmandu (or have the option to fly with extra cost).
+Let’s enjoy a half-day shopping and later in the evening, you will go for a farewell Nepali dinner with cultural show in Kathmandu and can have a discussion about the trip experience.

 Overnight in Kathmandu